v-empower/MeetHour-Web-MobileSDKs/web/README.md

 * **options**: object with properties - the optional arguments:
     * **roomName**: (required) name of the room to join.
     * **apiKey**: (required).
 You will get API key from your Developer Page - https://portal.meethour.io/customer/developers.
 Make sure you are on our Developer or higher plan. - https://meethour.io/#pricing
-    * **jwt**: (optional) [JWT](https://jwt.io/) token.
-This is for the users who are part of meeting or used when Schedule a meeting API was created.
-You can generate this from here - https://docs.v-empower.com/docs/MeetHour-API/b3A6MzcwODk5MTQ-generate-jwt
-    * **passcode**: (optional) Password of the meeting
+    * **jwt**: (required - If you to start meeting or join or moderator) - https://docs.v-empower.com/docs/MeetHour-API/b3A6MzcwODk5MTQ-generate-jwt
     * **width**: (optional) width for the iframe which will be created.
 If a number is specified it's treated as pixel units.
 If a string is specified the format is number followed by 'px', 'em', 'pt' or '%'.
     * **height**: (optional) height for the iframe which will be created.
 If a number is specified it's treated as pixel units.
 If a string is specified the format is number followed by 'px', 'em', 'pt' or '%'.
     * **parentNode**: (optional) HTML DOM Element where the iframe will be added as a child.